top of page

 Best Scented Candles for the Kitchen

-The kitchen already has its own natural aromas, so the best candles here are those that feel clean, fresh and able to balance lingering food smells without clashing with them.
+The kitchen has its own natural aromas.
+The best candles here are those that feel clean, fresh, and can balance lingering food smells without clashing with them.

 Scent Families That Work Well